jakep3/Project-4/README.md

-Refering to the previous plots, following questions are answered:
+Refering to the previous plots, the questions were answered as follows:

- a.
-What is the effect of wind and rain on underwater noise?
+ 1. What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.

-    i.
- b.
-Which one has the highest impact?
+ 2. Which one has the highest impact?
 Rain or wind?

-    i.
- c.
-What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?
+ 3. What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?
-    i.

 ___PART 2___